Complementary and Alternative Therapies for Skin Health

 Mind-Body Practices

-Stress is one of the most common triggers for skin flares — and managing it is a meaningful part of your overall care.
+Stress is one of the most common triggers for skin flares.
+Managing it is a meaningful part of your overall care.
 Practices that may help include:

 • Mindfulness meditation and yoga